 The other major setback is that Google won‘t remove a review just because it’s negative.
 The point of Google reviews is to provide users with unbiased feedback from other customers‘ experiences.
 If those experiences are poor, Google wants its users to be aware of them.
-So, if you’re upset with a customer‘s opinion, you can't report it to Google because they won't do anything about it.
+So, if you’re upset with a customer‘s opinion, the odds aren’t in your favor for a removal.

 Instead, your customer service team needs to take action if you want to remove a negative Google review.